A community of ideas and innovation.

 Based on 2010 statistics, 1 in 2 men and 1 in 3 women are at risk of developing cancer before the age of 85.* In 2012, more than 43,000 Australians died from cancer, with blood cancers accounting for 20% of these deaths.
 While there are many risk factors including gender, age, lifestyle, exercise and genetics, a collaborative and holistic approach to cancer and health research is the key to improving treatments and finding possible cures.

-From mid-2015, UniSA will be building a new $247m health and research facility to support a collaborative and holistic approach to health research.
-The new Health Innovation Building, scheduled to open in 2018, will be an integral part of Adelaide’s Biomed City on North Terrace, opening up a number of new health research, teaching and community engagement opportunities.
+From mid-2015, UniSA has been building a new $247m health and research facility to support a collaborative and holistic approach to health research.
+The new University of South Australia Cancer Research Institute, opening in 2018, is an integral part of Adelaide’s BioMed City on North Terrace, opening up a number of new cancer research, teaching and community engagement opportunities.

-For more information on building design, view the Health Innovation Building Design Presentation.
+For more information on building design, view the Design Presentation.

 For more information on UniSA's campus projects read the Enterprising Spaces: Campus Projects 2015 - 2018 brochure.

-The Federal Government contributed $40m toward forming this new Centre.
+The Federal Government contributed $40m toward forming the Centre for Cancer Biology.
 Since then, the Centre continues to provide world class cancer research.
-If you are interested in donating to the Centre for Cancer Biology visit the Give to UniSA webpage.

 MOD. is a futuristic museum of discovery, a place to be and be inspired.
 By offering immersive experiences within dynamic, changing exhibition programs, MOD. will explore the inherent creativity in problem-solving, and consider how research shapes our understanding of the world to inform future possibilities.